swcarpentry/good-enough-practices-in-scientific-computing/index.md

 when and by whom, and synchronize changes to a central server so that many users can manage changes to the same set of files.

-Although all of the authors use version control daily for all of their projects, we recognize that many newcomers to computational science find version control to be one of the more difficult practices to adopt.
-We therefore recommend that projects adopt *either* a systematic manual approach for managing changes *or* version control in its full glory.
+While these version control tools make tracking changes easier, they can have a steep learning curve.
+So, we provide two sets of recommendations, *1* a systematic manual approach for managing changes and *2* version control in its full glory, and you can use the first while working towards the second, or just jump in to version control.

-Whatever system you chose, we recommend that you use it in the following
+Whatever system you chose, we recommend that you:
-way:

 1.  ***Back up (almost) everything created by a human being as soon as it is created.
 (5a)*** This